gaub/learning-kafka/README.md

 # [Introduction](#summary)
 This document is a compilation of Kafka concepts and commands gathered from various websites in my efforts to learn the platform.
-The LinkedIn Learning course *Learn Apache Kafka for Beginners* by [Stephane Maarek](https://www.linkedin.com/in/stephanemaarek/?trk=lil_course) ([@simplesteph](https://github.com/simplesteph)) is the main source I have visited to master Kafka.
+The LinkedIn Learning course *Learn Apache Kafka for Beginners* by [Stephane Maarek](https://www.linkedin.com/in/stephanemaarek/?trk=lil_course) ([@simplesteph](https://github.com/simplesteph)) is the main source I have visited to study Kafka.

 The CLI commands here are given for Linux machines.
 If on Windows, replace *`.sh`* with *`.bat`* at the end of the commands.